BND Hamburger Icon

 Open row

-A PEO service can be a great HR solution for small business owners.
+A professional employer organization (PEO) can be a great HR solution for small business owners.
 PEOs use a co-employment model, which grants small businesses access to Fortune 500-level benefits, including health and dental insurance, workers’ compensation coverage and risk management support.
-Small businesses can leverage the knowledge and expertise of PEOs to create standardized HR policies and practices, and to offer extensive training and development resources to their employees.
+Small businesses can leverage the knowledge and expertise of PEOs to create standardized HR policies and practices and to offer extensive training and development resources to their employees.

 Although many PEOs offer similar features, there are several factors to consider when comparing providers, including pricing, the available features, the minimum number of employees the PEO requires and whether some of its services can be customized.
 In this guide, we cover everything you need to know about PEOs and how to choose one.
-If you already know what you’re looking for, visit our best PEO service provider reviews to see which companies we recommend for your business.
+If you already know what you’re looking for, check out our recommendations for the best PEO service providers to see which companies we recommend for your business.

-Under a co-employment model, a PEO can “own” hundreds of thousands of employees across thousands of businesses in the U.S., driving down health insurance costs and making HR standardization an easy process.
+Under a co-employment model, a PEO can “employ” hundreds of thousands of employees across thousands of businesses in the U.S., driving down health insurance costs and making HR standardization an easy process.

 Here are the basic human resource services that PEOs manage: